hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 Now we set up the Task Scheduler on Windows to restart the backend every day at 10 a.m.
 Open the Task Scheduler and create a new task.
 Give the task a name and select the option to run the task with the highest privileges whether user is logged on or not.
 Under Triggers select the option to run the task daily at 10 a.m.
 Under Actions select the bat file /bat/backend/backend.bat.
 Under Conditions select the option to wake the computer to run the task.
 Under Settings select the option to stop the existing instance if the task is already running when the task scheduler wants to start it.
 Click OK to save the task.

 To test if the task scheduler works, you can run the task manually.
 You can also check the task history to see if the task was run successfully.

+If you deploy for the first time, it is recommended to run hindcasts.
+This will produce the statistics on model efficiency and forecast errors displayed in the forecast dashboard.
+To run hindcasts, you will have to set the date in the file apps/internal_data/last_successful_run.txt to one calendar day before the date you want to start the hindcasts.
+The date must be in the format YYYY-MM-DD.
+We recommend starting the hindcasts with the date 2004-12-30.
+The hindcasts will take several hours to days to run.
+To speed up the process you can set write_excel in config/config_output.yaml to false.
+You can check the progress of the hindcasts by looking at the logs of the backend container in the Docker Desktop application.

 ### Forecast dashboard